metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

         class TestCheckpoints(CheckpointTests):
             architecture = "experimental.myarchitecture"

-    Some test suite might not apply to your architecture.
+    Some test suite might not apply to your architecture, e.g. if your model does not support autograd.
 In that case, simply explain this in your PR and the maintainers will help you decide if it's ok to just omit them.
     You can of course add more tests that you find relevant for your architecture, but passing ``metatrain``'s shared test suite is a sufficient condition for merging a new architecture.

     **Step 4:** Add your architecture tests to the ``tox.ini`` file.
-For this, you have to add a section ``[testenv:myarchitecture-tests]``, you can get inspired by existing architectures, e.g. the section ``[testenv:pet-tests]``.
+For this, you have to add a section ``[testenv:myarchitecture-tests]``.
+You can get inspired by existing architectures, e.g. the section ``[testenv:pet-tests]``.
+You will also need to add your tests to the ``envlist`` variable at the top of the ``tox.ini`` file.

     **Step 5:** Run your tests.
 For this, you will need to install ``tox``.
 You can do this with ``pip install tox``.
 Then, from the root of the repository, run ``tox -e myarchitecture-tests``.
+See :ref:`the contributing page <contributing-running-tests>` for more details on how to run tests.

     **Step 6:** Add your architecture tests to the continuous integration (CI) system.
 This is done by adding ``myarchitecture-tests`` to the file